 You are using an old version of Internet Explorer.
 It may not display all the features of this and other websites.
 To improve security and online experience, please use a different browser or

 The Jewel Tower dates back almost 650 years and is an intriguing visitor attraction in the heart of Westminster.
 It was built around 1365 to house Edward III’s treasures and was known as the ‘King’s Privy Wardrobe’.

 One of only two buildings from the medieval Palace of Westminster to survive the fire of 1834, the tower features a 14th century ribbed vault.

-From April 2013, a new exhibition covering all three floors of the tower will highlight Jewel Tower's history and changing role over the centuries.
-Features will include a model of the 'lost' medieval palace of Westminster, replicas of precious objects and areas of set dressing including an 18th-century clerk's office.
-Why not make a visit to the Jewel Tower part of your day out in central London?
+Learn about Jewel Tower's changing role over the centuries in our three floor exhibition.
+Marvel at the model of the 'lost' medieval palace of Westminster and replicas of precious objects and areas of set dressing including an 18th-century clerk's office.
+Located in central London, the Jewel Tower is ideally located as part of your day out in London.